FrontEndFoxes/curriculum/workshop/ch5.md

 }
 ```

+## Display Data Conditionally

 Now we can see both the div with our form data and the form itself.
+That looks pretty strange.

 Let's display them conditionally.
 We will show the div with data when `submitted` is `true`; otherwise we will display the form.

-So we're adding the `v-if="submitted"` to the wrapper div of form data and `v-else` to the `v-form`:
+So we're going to add `v-if="submitted"` to the wrapper div of the form data and `v-else` to the `v-form` itself:

 ```
 <div class="text-xs-center" v-if="submitted">